Slamdance Film Festival: Slamdance Digital, Interactive & Gaming

 In 2015, Slamdance integrated digital, interactive, and immersive art into its program with the launch of DIG.
 DIG opened at Big Pictures Los Angeles on December 4, 2015, and showcased cutting-edge works in the field of digital storytelling.
 Featured projects included Pry by Tender Claws; The Visitor by James Kaelan, Eve M. Cohen, and Blessing Yen; Sleighting by Rachel Ho; Woman Without Mandolin by Fabiano Mixo; Simulacra by Theo Tagholm; Thumper by Drool; Memory of a Broken Dimension by XRA; Apoptosis by Kytten Janae; Line Wobbler by Robin Baumgarten; and TL;DR [the shape of the internet (Orgy)] by Theo Triantafyllidis.

 In 2016, Slamdance DIG's second iteration expanded its program with the creative input of Dekker Dreyer and virtual reality network Littlstar.
 Featured projects included (THREE² x 3P2:VR) by Float (Kate Parsons & Ben Vance); Bad News by Expressive Intelligence Studio ([James Ryan, Ben Samuel, & Adam Summerville); Infinit-O by Corazon Del Sol; Manifold Garden by William Chyr; Natural History by Lillian Mehrel; Soundstage by Logan Olson; The Magic Dance Mirror by Kyle Ruddick; and You Must Be 18 or Older to Enter by Seemingly Pointless.
 DIG opened at Big Pictures Los Angeles on December 2, 2016 and was held at the Slamdance Film Festival in January 2017.

 In 2017, Slamdance DIG featured artists from South Africa, Poland, and other countries.
 Projects included Brief Excursion by Aaron Oldenburg; BVOVB: Bruising Vengeance of the Vintage Boxer by Michal Rostocki; Dujanah by Jack King-Spooner; Everything is Going to Be OK by alienmelon (Nathalie Lawhead); F.L.O.W.
 (Future Ladies of Wrestling) by Jennifer Juniper Stratford of Telefantasy Studios; Laser Non Laser by Jeanette Bonds of GLAS Animation; Nour by Terrifying Jellyfish (aka TJ Hughes); Semblance by Nyamakop (Cukia Kimani and Ben Myres); Sundays with Absalon by John Vanderhoef; Super Void by Sam Weiss (Shnabubula) and John Donohue Bell (Lazy Brain Games); The Game: The Game by Angela Washko; and ULTRA ADHD (Amazing Death and Huge Destruction) by Alon “DancingEngie” Karmi.
 DIG opened at Big Pictures Los Angeles on December 1, 2017.

-Select projects including The Game: The Game, BVOB: Bruising Vengeance of the Vintage Boxer, and [The (De)escalation Room by Columbia University's Digital Storytelling Lan with Lance Weiler and Nicholas Fortugno were featured at the 2018 Slamdance Film Festival.
+Select projects including The Game: The Game, BVOB: Bruising Vengeance of the Vintage Boxer, and [The (De)escalation Room by Columbia University's Digital Storytelling Lan with Lance Weiler were featured at the 2018 Slamdance Film Festival.

+Slamdance Unstoppable

+Launched in 2021, Unstoppable is a program dedicated to films created by filmmakers with visible and non-visible disabilities.
+It was founded by Juliet Romeo, Asha Chai-Chang, Gabriel Cordell, Chris Furbee, Steve Way, Peter Baxter and Taylor Miller.
+Unstoppable aims to address longstanding barriers to representation within the film industry.
+Initially launched as a shorts showcase, Unstoppable has expanded to include feature-length films.

+Films presented in the Unstoppable category include Bad Survivor (2025), a dark comedy about a sarcastic girl's post-remission reality, and Feeling Through (2020), which follows a late-night encounter between a teen-in-need and a DeafBlind man.